seanbaxter/circle/README.md

 C++11 extended templates by introducing parameter packs, which allow us to parameterize a generic tuple.
 But how do we implement the actual class template?

 C++ failed to evolve the core language to keep up with the demands made by generic code.
 You cannot write a generic tuple that follows the design of the concrete tuple in C++98, C++11, C++14, C++17 or C++20.
-Although types in a class definition by may parameterized, the layout of class cannot be parameterized, except by explicit or partial template specialization.
+Although types in a class definition may be parameterized, the layout of class cannot be parameterized, except by explicit or partial template specialization.

 How does the STL implement a tuple?
 It uses _class inheritance_ and _partial template specialization_.
 Each instance of `_Tuple_impl` stores one value in the data member `_M_head_impl`.
 It inherits the next successive specialization of `_Tuple_impl`, which defines the data member using the next type in the parameter pack.
 A partial specialization of `_Tuple_impl` inherits the sentinel class `_Head_base` to include the final data member and terminate the recursive inheritance.
 Special consideration is given to accessing the i'th data member: instead of direct lookup, the `std::get` accessor must recurse down this inheritance structure (again, by using partial template specialization of a class `__get_helper`), ticking down its index with each specialization, and finally return an lvalue to the `_M_head_impl` from the right base class.